philiparvidsson/Sequence-to-Sequence-Learning-of-Financial-Time-Series-in-Algorithmic-Trading/README.md

-## bachelor-thesis
+## Sequence-to-sequence Learning of Financial Time Series in Algorithmic Trading

-More info to come later!
+*more info to come later*

 ## Compiling the document

 Run `python make.py` in the project root directory.
-If you intend to work continuously on the thesis, run `python make.py watch` to have [pymake](https://github.com/philiparvidsson/pymake) automatically recompile the document when a change has been detected.
+If you intend to work continuously on the thesis, run `python make.py watch` to have [pymake2](https://github.com/philiparvidsson/pymake2) automatically recompile the document when a change has been detected.

 ## Links